TypeScript: Making JavaScript more secure

 var mycar : car = { passengers : 4, power : 300 };

 TypeScript therefore has both inheritance and composition, that Go and Dart for example do not offer.
-Unfortunately it does not seem more intended for ES 6 and may force you to stay on TypeScript if you actually use this feature, because this can be extremely useful for reusability of code.
+Unfortunately it does not seem more intended for ES 6 and may force you to stay on TypeScript if you actually use this feature, because this can be useful for reusability of code.

 Other additions